w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 pockets of Party B via a successful crowdloan.

 It is publicly visible (on-chain) whether or not a party that is bidding for a parachain auction slot is self-funded or participating in a crowdloan.
+More technical details regarding the process for executing a crowdloan campaign are provided below.

 ## Starting a Crowdloan Campaign